skijit/notes/programming/nodejs/node-use-cases.md

     - [SO question](http://stackoverflow.com/questions/1884724/what-is-node-js/6782438#6782438)

 ## Benefits
--Web development in a dynamic language (JavaScript) on a VM that is incredibly fast (V8).
+- Web development in a dynamic language (JavaScript) on a VM that is incredibly fast (V8).
 It is much faster than Ruby, Python, or Perl.
 - Ability to handle thousands of concurrent connections with minimal overhead on a single process.
 - JavaScript is perfect for event loops with first class function objects and closures.
 People already know how to use it this way having used it in the browser to respond to user initiated events.
 - A lot of people already know JavaScript, even people who do not claim to be programmers.
 It is arguably the most popular programming language.